team-charls/charls/README.md

 ## Features

 * C++14 library implementation with a binary C interface for maximum interoperability.
-* Supports Windows, Linux and Solaris in 32 bit and 64 bit.
+* Supports Windows, Linux and macOS for x86, x64, arm and arm64.
 * Includes an adapter assembly for .NET based languages.
 * Excellent compression and decompression performance.